edgefarm/setup-updatechart/README.md

 # setup-updatechart
-Update a helm chart dependencies and own version
+Update helm chart dependencies that are managed within the same repository and own version

 **Usage**